Trigger warning: The following post contains descriptions of sexual violence and sex acts.

 Porn is often the sexual script adults, and increasingly young people, learn from.
 In fact, porn is the primary provider of information about sex for many adolescents and young adults.

-Studies show that most young people are exposed to porn by age 13,British Board of Film Classification.
+Studies show that most young people are exposed to porn by age 13.British Board of Film Classification.
 (2020).
 Young people, pornography & age-verification.
 BBFC.
-Retrieved from https://www.bbfc.co.uk/about-classification/researchCopy and according to a nationally representative survey of U.S. teens, 84.4% of 14 to 18-year-old males and 57% of 14 to 18-year-old females have viewed pornography.Wright, P. J., Paul, B., & Herbenick, D. (2021).
+Retrieved from https://www.bbfc.co.uk/about-classification/researchCopy .
+According to a nationally representative survey of U.S. teens, 84.4% of 14 to 18-year-old males and 57% of 14 to 18-year-old females have viewed pornography.Wright, P. J., Paul, B., & Herbenick, D. (2021).
 Preliminary insights from a U.S. probability sample on adolescents’ pornography exposure, media psychology, and sexual aggression.
 J.Health Commun., 1-8. doi:10.1080/10810730.2021.1887980Copy

 Some studies show that approximately 45% of teens who consumed porn did so in part to learn about sex, according to a 2020 study.British Board of Film Classification.
 (2020).
 Young people, pornography & age-verification.
 BBFC.
 Retrieved from https://www.bbfc.co.uk/about-classification/researchCopy Similarly, survey results also show one in four 18 to 24-year-olds (24.5%) listed pornography as the most helpful source to learn how to have sex.Rothman, E. F., Beckmeyer, J. J., Herbenick, D., Fu, T. C., Dodge, B., & Fortenberry, J. D. (2021).
 The Prevalence of Using Pornography for Information About How to Have Sex: Findings from a Nationally Representative Survey of U.S. Adolescents and Young Adults.
 Archives of sexual behavior, 50(2), 629–646. https://doi.org/10.1007/s10508-020-01877-7Copy But porn is no replacement for quality information about sex.

-The fact that porn portrays and normalizes more extreme, degrading, and often apparently coerced or forced sex scenes means that viewers of all genders and sexualities begin to develop distorted expectations about what sex really involves and requires.
+The fact that porn portrays and normalizes more extreme, degrading, and often apparently coerced or forced sex scenes means that viewers of all genders and sexualities begin to develop distorted expectations about what sex involves and requires.

 As sex columnist Dan Savage put it, “[Their mindsets are] ‘I don’t want to do that, but that’s what I have to do because that’s what she expects from me.’”

-As another study from the Journal of Sex Research showed, “the influence of pornography on adolescents is documented…, particularly its effect on aggression and risk-taking.”
+As another study from the Journal of Sex Research showed, “the influence of pornography on adolescents is documented… particularly its effect on aggression and risk-taking.”

 Violence is never a requirement